sissyliberation/nlpclass-fall2013/site/scala/setup.md

 [info] Passed: : Total 1, Failed 0, Errors 0, Passed 1, Skipped 0
 [success] Total time: 0 s, completed [...]
 {% endhighlight %}

+## Pre-Configured Download

+As an example, I have built a tar file of the above files as an example.
+You can download it here: [newproject.tgz](newproject.tgz)

+If you unpack this file, you should see this:

+    $ tar zxvf newproject.tgz
+    x newproject/
+    x newproject/build.sbt
+    x newproject/project/
+    x newproject/src/
+    x newproject/src/main/
+    x newproject/src/main/scala/
+    x newproject/src/main/scala/mypkg/
+    x newproject/src/main/scala/mypkg/First.scala
+    x newproject/project/build.properties
+    x newproject/project/build.sbt

+The directory structure is as follows:

+    newproject/
+        build.sbt
+        project/
+            build.sbt
+            build.properties
+        src/
+            main/
+                scala/
+                    mypkg/
+                        First.scala

+From the root of the project (the `newproject` directory), you should be able to run all the sbt commands:

+    $ cd newproject
+    $ sbt "run-main mypkg.First"
+    [info] Loading global plugins from /Users/dhg/.sbt/plugins
+    [info] Loading project definition from /Users/dhg/newproject/project
+    [info] Updating {file:/Users/dhg/newproject/project/}default-178c5b...
+    [info] Resolving org.scala-sbt#precompiled-2_10_1;0.12.4 ...
+    [info] Done updating.
+    [info] Set current project to <project-name> (in build file:/Users/dhg/newproject/) [info] Updating {file:/Users/dhg/newproject/}default-bd5345...
+    [info] Resolving org.scala-tools.testing#test-interface;0.5 ...
+    [info] Done updating.
+    [info] Compiling 1 Scala source to /Users/dhg/newproject/target/scala-2.10/classes...
+    [info] Running mypkg.First
+    Running the First application.
+    [success] Total time: 2 s, completed Aug 30, 2013 4:10:50 PM

+When you run an SBT command for the first time, you will see that it downloads all the dependencies that are used by the project.
+It will keep these files in `~/.ivy2` so that it will not have to download them again.

 ## IDEs